rjsf-team/react-jsonschema-form/README.md

 * `additionalItems` keyword for arrays
     This keyword works when `items` is an array. `additionalItems: true` is not supported because there's no widget to represent an item of any type.
 In this case it will be treated as no additional items allowed. `additionalItems` being a valid schema is supported.
-* `anyOf`, `allOf`, and `oneOf`, or multiple `types` (i.e. `"type": ["string", "array"]` The `anyOf` keyword is supported but has the following caveats:
+* `anyOf`, `allOf`, and `oneOf`, or multiple `types` (i.e. `"type": ["string", "array"]` The `anyOf`  and `oneOf` keywords are supported,  however, properties declared inside the `anyOf/oneOf` should not overlap with properties "outside" of the `anyOf/oneOf`.
-    - The `anyOf` keyword is not supported when used inside the `items` keyword for arrays.
-    - Properties declared inside the `anyOf` should not overlap with properties "outside" of the `anyOf`.

-    You can use `oneOf` with [schema dependencies](#schema-dependencies) to dynamically add schema properties based on input data but this feature does not bring general support for `oneOf` elsewhere in a schema.
+    You can also use `oneOf` with [schema dependencies](#schema-dependencies) to dynamically add schema properties based on input data.

 ## Tips and tricks